 - You need to use the best coffee - Cafe Mam - great people, great coffee, get the “Mocho” blend.

-- You need to get a “Dosacaffee” - this makes filling your Moka mess-free
+- You need to get a “Dosacaffee” - this makes filling your Moka mess-free.
+They are NOT the easiest things to find.

 Here is an image of the Dosacaffee: